Religion in Palau: History

-Foreign missionaries were action since the arrival of Jesuit priests in the early 19th century, to the start of the 21st century.
+Foreign missionaries were active since the arrival of Jesuit priests in the early 19th century, to the start of the 21st century.
 During the Japanese mandate, Japanese Christian missions were heavily subsidized; Japan's native Buddhists were given a comparative pittance.
 Japanese rule brought Mahayana Buddhism and Shinto to Palau, with the syncretism of the two being the majority religion among Japanese settlers.
 However, following Japan's World War II defeat, the remaining Japanese largely converted to Christianity, while the remainder continued to observe Buddhism, but stopped practicing Shinto rites.
 In the early 2000s, the Seventh-day Adventist and Evangelical churches had missionaries teaching in their respective elementary and high schools.
 There are also approximately 400 Bengali Muslims in Palau, and recently a few Uyghurs detained in Guantanamo Bay were allowed to settle in the island nation.
 There are two mosques in Palau, one of which is located in Koror.